 This must be done prior to the Performance Review meeting – the purpose of the meeting is to compare and contrast your ratings.

 Keep in mind that for this meeting to be productive it needs to be a two-way street, not just a means to an end.
 Give valuable feedback and you’re likely to get valuable feedback, both parties will feel the discussion was worthwhile, and this will ultimately lead to a better work and job outcome.

-If you would like support or advice regarding how to conduct Performance Reviews, contact the business advisory team at JPAbusiness for a confidential, obligation-free discussion.
+If you would like support or advice regarding how to conduct Performance Reviews, contact the team at JPAbusiness on 02 6360 0360 for a confidential, initial discussion.